Fall 2020 Semester Statement FAQ's

 If room and board charges are not posted on your statement, information has not been received in the Residential Life Office.
 Please contact Residential Life immediately at (570) 321-4147 to resolved any housing issues.

 If you are considered a resident student, you are required to live on campus and participate in the College meal plan.
-To calculate what your balance due would be as a resident student, you will need to add an additional $2,776.00 for the room cost, $2,666.00 for the meal plan cost and an additional $100.00 for the residential technology fee to the account balance.
+To calculate what your balance due would be as a resident student, you will need to add an additional $3,412.00 for the standard room cost, $3,280.00 for the standard meal plan cost, $40 laundry fee and an additional $100.00 for the residential technology fee to the account balance.
+If you are not in the standard room or meal plan, contact the Business Office for your additional costs.

 Failure to complete required information will result in a hold being placed on your student account.